 A quad seal bag is also very popular in the coffee industry.
 This bag has crisp side seals, can stand unassisted, and is attention-grabbing for its modular look.
 This coffee packaging bag type holds its shape very well and can support heavier fills of coffee.
 The quad seal bag usually is more costly than other bag styles.

 The most economical and simplistic bag type, the pillow bag is often used for fractional, single-serve coffee packaging formats.
 This bag style lays flat for display purposes.
 The pillow bag is by far the least costly to produce.

 Fractional packs of coffee can be packaged bag-in-bag into a larger package for foodservice or bulk sale purposes.
-Modern equipment can form, fill, and seal the smaller frac packs and subsequently package those into a larger outer wrap on one machine.
+Modern coffee packaging machines can form, fill, and seal the smaller frac packs and subsequently package those into a larger outer wrap on a single bag-in-bag machine.

-With a flat top and a rounded, oval-shaped bottom, the Doypack differentiates itself from more typical coffee package types.
-It gives the consumer an impression of quality.
-This bag style usually costs more than other more simple bag types and often requires premade pouch filling equipment.
+With a flat top and a rounded, oval-shaped bottom, the Doypack or stand-up pouch differentiates itself from more typical coffee package types.
+It gives the consumer an impression of a premium, small-batch product.
+Often fitted with zippers, this coffee packaging bag type is beloved by consumers for its convenience.
+This bag style usually costs more than other more simple bag types.

 Will your product be distributed to stores, cafes, businesses, or shipped to end-users nation- or worldwide?
 If so, your coffee will need to stay fresh until the very end.
 To accomplish this, Modified Atmosphere Packaging (MAP) options can be used.